-It may be well known by our clients – but the average investor is not aware that they can potentially increase their long term borrowing capacity by over 100% by utilising a diversified lending structure.
+It may be well known by our clients at Precision Funding – but the average investor is not aware that they can potentially increase their long term borrowing capacity by over 100% by utilising a diversified lending structure.
 This is a common discussion I have with first time investors, which isn’t talked about in mainstream media and leaves many ‘direct to branch’ investors with portfolios which are limited by poor structuring from day 1.

 It’s quite simple in understanding – but requiring finesse on the part of your broker to achieve.
 By carefully considering your long term investment plan, lender selection can be used to play lending policy against the various lenders, to maximise the borrowing potential far beyond what any one lender would allow.
 This isn’t just a case of just using multiple lenders, but using the right lenders at the exact right time.
 Through doing this you can grow you capacity by 1.9-2.5x what you would achieve with any one lender.
 Here’s how it works: